How To Design Your Therapy Space: What To Look For As A Client And A Therapist

 For Clients:

-As the client, you usually have leeway into how much personality your at-home space can offer to virtual therapists.
-If you feel comfortable, it can be perfectly fine to leave your room as is, but it may also be okay to adjust your camera or add a room divider if you would rather keep your home discrete.
+As the client, you usually have leeway into how much personality your at-home therapy space can offer to virtual therapists.
+If you feel comfortable, it is perfectly fine to leave your space as is, but if you would rather keep your home discreet, you could adjust your camera or add a room divider if you would rather keep your home discrete.
 On the other hand, you can also decide how you feel about a new therapist’s in-person or virtual therapy space.
 If your counselor has family pictures or other personal items in frame or in-office and you feel comfortable with them, it is not necessarily a problem.
 Likewise, you can discuss it with your counselor if you prefer less personalization.

 For Therapists:

-Interior design experts recommend decorating therapeutic spaces with a warm, relaxing color scheme.
+Interior design experts recommend decorating a therapy space with warm, relaxing colors.
 The waiting rooms should also be a place of rest, healing, and hope as soon as clients walk in the door.
 Adding pieces of nature such as indoor plants, fountains, or nature photography prints on the wall can help patients relax.
 Framed inspirational quotes can also add some uplifting words to the client’s day.
 Some examples of design elements that help create a sense of calm at a therapy practice include natural wood surfaces, round tables, comfortable furniture, and natural lighting.
 A built environment for therapy should have a stress-free seating arrangement, preferably with multiple seating options such as both couches and chairs.
 Light color paint on the walls with natural colored wood furniture and natural lighting is an example of a calming interior environment.

 For Clients: